 Rogers, on the other hand, focuses on making his pitches more like highly produced presentations.
 He began his career on YouTube, where it was just him, a webcam, and some janky editing software, and while it took him a while to figure out how to crack the story he was trying to sell, it wasn't a hard transition to creating narratives that would help sell those stories.

 "I really got into it," he says of his Final Space pitch.
 "I acted out scenes, I played music, I even did like a John Hammond, Jurassic Park thing where my presentation spoke to me, and I spoke back to it.
 I made it very interactive, very fun.
 I want people to feel something in that pitch."

-The overarching goal, after all, is to access people's emotions and make them trust that you not only can write a good story, but that you can be a good (and safe) partner in what will inevitably be an expensive venture.
+The overarching goal, after all, is to access people's emotions and make them trust not only that you can write a good story, but that you can be a good (and safe) partner in what will inevitably be an expensive venture.

 "At the end of the day, this meeting isn't really about selling any specific ideas; what you're selling is yourself," Slater offers.
 "You're saying, hey, if you hire me, you're not getting some moody artist or shy weirdo; you're getting a regular human being.
 They're looking for collaborators and creative partners, sure, but mainly they're looking for someone who's not going to be a pain in their ass over the next several months.
 Don't be the artist they're going to have to manage; be the person who's going to make their lives easier."